 - Do you live with a family member?

-Title VII of the Civil Rights Act prohibits employers from discriminating against candidates based on their race or ethnicity.
+Title VII of the Civil Rights Act prohibits employers from discriminating against candidates based on race or ethnicity.
 Questions you should not ask during an interview include:

 - Where were you born?